Follow The Safe Mac on Twitter to stay advised of the latest Mac security news!

 Perhaps the biggest fact that often gets swept under the rug is that no AV software (including XProtect, the anti-malware feature of Mac OS X) catches 100% of all viruses.
 It is known that AV software in the Windows world recognizes at best 90% of all malware.
 Although some Mac anti-virus software does better than that, none is perfect, and some is actually pretty awful.
 Some is known to detect almost no Mac malware.

-Because of all this, blind usage of AV software can often make one more susceptible to infection by the right malware.
-If you become complacent, assuming that your AV software will protect you, it is unlikely that you will be as cautious as you should be, and something will eventually slip past your AV software.
+Because of all this, the “set it and forget it” style of using AV software can often make one more susceptible to infection by the right malware.
+If you become complacent, assuming that your AV software will protect you against all threats, it is unlikely that you will be as cautious as you should be, and something will eventually slip past your AV software.
 This is not just a theoretical concern, it has been documented to actually happen.
 I have personally seen reports from people with AV software who nonetheless got infected with something.

 In addition, the vast majority of AV software will cause some kind of negative effect.
 These effects can include, but are not limited to: